-- Simplified Trade System Form (SUCE Solicitud Unica de Comercio Exterior) must be filled out on the VUCE website - A physical/chemical and microbiological quality analysis from the manufacturer's quality control laboratory or by a laboratory in Peru accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter-American Accreditation Cooperation.
-The microbiological parameters for food and beverages were approved by the Ministerial Resolution 591-2008/MINSA and are specified at the NTS 071- MINSA/DIGESA.

-- Bromatological analysis results issued by a laboratory accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter American Accreditation Cooperation - List of ingredients and quantitative compositional analysis of food additives, identified by their generic name and international numeric reference (SIN Code) - Conservation and storing conditions - Information about the packaging indicating the type and material used - Lifetime information of the product under normal conservation and storing conditions - Identification system of the production batch - Labeling information - Payment of administrative fees
+- Simplified Trade System Form (SUCE Solicitud Unica de Comercio Exterior) must be filled out on the VUCE website. - A physical/chemical and microbiological quality analysis from the manufacturer's quality control laboratory or by a laboratory in Peru accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter-American Accreditation Cooperation.
+The microbiological parameters for food and beverages were approved by Ministerial Resolution 591-2008/MINSA and are specified at the https://ministerial.org/nlmsa/digesa. - Bromatological analysis results are issued by a laboratory accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter-American Accreditation Cooperation. - List of ingredients and quantitative compositional analysis of food additives, identified by their generic name and international numeric reference (SIN Code). - Conservation and storing conditions. - Information about the packaging indicating the type and material used. - Lifetime information of the product under normal conservation and storing conditions.

+- Identification system of the production batch.

+- Labeling information.

+- Payment of administrative fees.

-Along with the signed application form, the importer needs to present the certificate of free sale and use.
+Along with the signed application form, the importer needs to present the certificate of free sale and use (COF).
 The certificate is requested by the supplier.
+The entity that issues the COF must be included in the list of entities approved to issue this certificate in DIGESA's website.
 The label must comply with local regulations (see Section II - Labeling Requirements) and the registration receipt must be presented.
 All documentation cannot be older than one year.
 A Spanish language translation of the documentation must be attached.